Ezekiel Henty: Videoton

 It was reported on 19 July 2017 that Henty moved to Hungarian side Videoton, signing a three-year contract.
 The fee was reported to be €1 million.

 Henty made his Videoton debut on 30 July 2017, starting the whole game, in a 2–2 draw against Újpest.
-He then scored his first goal for the club in a follow up match on 6 August 2017, in a 2–0 win over Mezőkövesdi.
+He then scored his first goal for the club in a follow-up match on 6 August 2017, in a 2–0 win over Mezőkövesdi.
 Since joining the club, Henty quickly became the club's fan favourite, where he gave a shirt to a fan after the match.
 Between 21 October 2017 and 4 November 2017, he scored three goals in three matches against Puskás Akadémia, Újpest (in which he scored just 25 seconds into the match) and Mezőkövesdi.
 After the match against Újpest, Henty was subjected of racism from Újpest supporters following the end of the match.
 As a result, Újpest was fined for their role of racially abuse Henty.

 Slovan Bratislava

 On 24 January 2020, it was announced that Henty had reached an agreement on a permanent transfer with reigning Slovak champions, Slovan Bratislava.

 His transfer was understood as a replacement for departing Andraž Šporar, who had left for Sporting CP earlier.

 On 11 August 2022, Henty joined Apollon Limassol in Cyprus on a season-long loan with an option to buy.

+After the end of his loan spell at Apollon Limassol, he returned to Slovan Bratislava.

+Apollon Limassol

+Henty joined Apollon Limassol on a season-long loan on 11 August 2022.
+After 24 league appearances and 2 goals with the team, he returned to Slovan Bratislava at the end of the 2022–23 Cypriot First Division.

+AEL Limassol

+On 25 August 2023, Henty signed for AEL Limassol on a free transfer after terminating his contract with Slovan Bratislava.
+Rumors have been going around for the whole August and the player was seen training with the team before the official announcement of the transfer was made.

+He missed the first game of the 2023–24 Cypriot First Division but AEL Limassol managed to win away against Doxa Katokopias with 1-0.

+On 27 August 2023, he scored his first goal on his first appearance with the team in a win over AEZ Zakakiou with a score of 4-3 after coming from behind (AEZ was up 2-0 at the early stages of the game).

+On 2 September 2023 he scored his second goal for the team from the penalty spot, on his second game, in an awat defeat with 3-1 against Pafos FC in Paphos.